We-Over-I-Engineering/material_calendar/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Enhance your calendar experience with Flutter Calendar, a convenient plugin designed to enhance your calendar experience.
+Enhance your calendar experience with Flutter Calendar Widget, a convenient plugin designed to enhance your calendar experience.
 With its powerful feature, Flutter Calendar allows you to effortlessly choose specific date from your calendar with just a few clicks

 ## Features